samouraiworld/peerdev/gno-tutorials/tutorials/1-initialisation/slides.md

 </div>

 <!--
+Gno is based on the syntax of Go, which is known to be easy to learn with a simple syntax.

-To go through Gnoland, you will need basic programming knowledge of Go, the langage Gno got its syntax inspired.
+To go through Gnoland, you will need basic programming knowledge of Go.
-It is a programming language made by Google, known to be easy to learn with a simple synthax.
+Good understanding of Blockchain / web3 concept.
+- Blockchain
+- Wallet
+...
 -->
 ---

 # 🌐 What is <span class="text-green-500">Gno.Land?</span>

 * 🔗 A **Layer 1** Blockchain
-* 📝 Uses **Gno language** — an interpreted version of Go
+* 📝 Uses **Gno language** — a smart contract oriented version of Go
 * 🧠 Focus on readable, open-source smart contracts

 <br/>